By Patrick Vala-Haymes

 “Come on then, or we’ll be wanting another pint before we go,” the coachman sang.

 I wished my horse had more feet to tend to.
 Perhaps twenty or thirty and those needing shoeing, enough work to get me through the day and back to my bed.
 I was done much too soon.
 When I raised up from my crouch, my father stood before me.
-His hands hung loose over his apron, empty.
+His hands hung loosely over his apron, empty.

 I took my sword in hand and opened the carriage door.
 I did not believe my father would let me go, and I waited for the fall of his hand on my shoulder or——please!——his voice to remind me of work left undone.